phnx-im/docs/src/spec/authentication_service/security_guarantees.md

 ## Overview

 The authentication system consists of the authentication services (AS’, one operated by each homeserver operator), which act as a trusted third party for their respective homeserver, and a validation module run on each client.
-We will go into more detail on how much users have to trust their AS [here](./security_guarantees.md#threat-model-and-security-guarantees).
+For more information on the consequences of a malicious or compromised AS, see [here](../../threat_model/qualitative/authentication_service.md).

 The AS of a homeserver issues client credentials for each of its users’ clients.
 The clients can then use the credentials to sign the leaf credentials used in each of their groups or in their pre-published MLS KeyPackages.
 The leaf credentials are then used to sign messages as per the MLS specification.